Policy-Based Routing OpenWrt Package Documentation

 Hidden procd_reload_delay integer 0 Time (in seconds) for PROCD_RELOAD_DELAY parameter.

-Hidden procd_lan_interface list br-lan Allows you to override the default br-lan interface name used for the LAN interface detection.
+Hidden procd_lan_device list br-lan Allows you to override the default br-lan device used for the LAN interface detection.

 Hidden procd_wan_ignore_status boolean Ignore wan interface status (do not wait for the interface to be up) when starting up.